avohq/avo/README.md

 ## Caught a Bug?

-Thank you, you are precious to us :hug: Please send an email to friends@avo.sh or file an issue here on GitHub.
+Thank you, you are precious to us :hug: Please send an email to friends@avo.app or file an issue here on GitHub.

 ## How to Commit